-Green, M., & Ma, H. (In press).
+Green, M., & Ma, H. (2018) [In press].
 Transforming teacher education science through an Australian university-school partnership In M. Reardon & J. Leonard (Eds.), Making a Positive Impact in Rural Places: Change Agency in the Context of School-University-Community Collaboration in Education.
 Charlotte, USA: Information Age Publishing.

-Green, M. & Rayner, M. (Accepted).
+Green, M., & Rayner, M. (2018) [In press].
 Interdisciplinary approaches to garden learning: an Australian perspective.
-In M. Barnett (Ed.)
-STEM learning through Urban Agriculture & Gardens
+In M. Barnett (Ed.), STEM learning through Urban Agriculture and Gardens.
+Boston: Springer.

 Refereed journal article

 Green, M. (2016).
 Preparing Pre-service Teachers for Professional Engagement Through Place/Community Pedagogies and Partnerships.
 Australian Journal of Teacher Education, 41(11)

 Green, M. (2016).
 ‘If there’s no sustainability our future will get wrecked’: exploring children’s perspectives of sustainability Childhood, Online, 1-17.